slinkity/slinkity/www/src/docs/asset-management.md

 Now this happens:

-1. 11ty processes the template and writes it to a `public` folder: `.11ty-build-<hash>/public/sitemap.xml`.
+1. 11ty processes the template and writes it to a `public` folder: `_site/public/sitemap.xml`.
-2. Vite sees the `public` folder and copies it into your final build output directory, giving you `_site/sitemap.xml`.
+2. Vite sees this `public` folder and copies it into your final build output directory, giving you `_site/sitemap.xml`.
 Note that the nested `/public` directory disappears from the final build output!

 ### Scenario 2: Passthrough-copied files